nats-io/nats-streaming-server/README.md

     # Define if server should perform "file sync" operations during a flush.
     # Can be sync, do_sync, sync_on_flush
     sync: true

-    # Enable/disable caching of messages once stored.
-If enabled, it saves
-    # on disk reads (improved performance at the expense of memory).
-    # Can be cache, do_cache, cache_msgs
-    cache: true

     # Define the file slice maximum number of messages.
 If set to 0 and a
     # channel count limit is set, then the server will set a slice count